Karungaapiyam: Story 5: Sooniyakkaari (Sorceress)

-Set during the British Raj, this story follows Karthika, a benevolent village woman believed to have divine power: whatever she writes comes true.
+Set during the British Raj, Karthika is a benevolent village woman believed to have divine power: whatever she writes comes true.
 When mysterious murders plague her village, her greedy brother-in-law Arunachalam, her servant Pandi, and the corrupt priest Namboothri conspire to accuse her of witchcraft and seize her wealth.
 Her tongue is cut off, and the villagers execute her.
 Karthika’s spirit returns to avenge her killers and protect her daughter, Umayaal.

 Shaken, the modern-day Umayaal finishes the final story and flees the library as paranormal events unfold around her.
 At home, Priya helps her uncover that Karungaapiyam’s author was “Umayaal Karthika”, her own full name.
 Priya theorizes that Umayaal is the reincarnation of Karthika and has inherited her supernatural abilities.
-To test it, Umayaal writes about a murderous Santa Claus with an axe and a bell in hand in each hand who will chase her.
-When nothing happens, they laugh it off—until Umayaal turns around to see a Santa Claus approaching, axe and bell in hand.
+To test it, Umayaal writes about a murderous Santa Claus with an axe and a bell in each hand who will chase her.
+When nothing happens, they laugh it off, until Umayaal turns around to see a Santa Claus approaching, axe and bell in hand.